vyos/vyos-documentation/docs/configuration/interfaces/pseudo-ethernet.rst

   applies to:
   - VMware machines using default settings
   - Network switches with security settings allowing only a single MAC address
-  - xDSL modems that try to lear the MAC address of the NIC
+  - xDSL modems that try to learn the MAC address of the NIC

 *************
 Configuration